vrishankvajpayee/Tornado-Predictor/README.md

 Using python libraries such as numpy and pandas for the prediction of random variables.
 Well we can use the binomial distribution in NumPy to simulate this.
-Here we create an empty list and we create a number of potential tornado events by asking the NumPy binomial function using our chance of tornado.
+Here we create an empty list and we create a number of potential tornado events by asking the NumPy binomial functions using our chance of tornado.

 This process is called sampling the distribution.